lossurdo/gnome-shell-extension-dark-mode/README.md

 ### Would like to help?

-Feel free to fork this project and submite a pull request.
+Feel free to fork this project and submit a pull request.